 Though the mechanisms are different, it works that way with books, too; when we read we get color and stories from black and white markings; they flash through our brains in full spectrum.

 Check out this post for the ways you can get Catwoods.
 Shipping is free until the end of March.
-If you are not in the US you will have to email email@example.com to make arrangements.
+NOTE: Sorry, free shipping no longer applies.
+If you are not in the US you will have to email firstname.lastname@example.org to make arrangements.

 Stay tuned for spring photos and uh, more cats and kittens.